Your Apple Watch 3 alternative

-The Apple Watch Series 3 ($559.00 at Apple) offers 4G support, meaning you can receive calls, notifications and more without the use of your iPhone ($1,079.00 at Apple).
+The Apple Watch Series 3 ($429.00 at Apple) offers 4G support, meaning you can receive calls, notifications and more without the use of your iPhone ($849.00 at Apple).
 That's great -- if you have an iPhone.
 Android users are left without though, as the Apple Watch is only compatible with iOS.
 That's where Huawei steps in… for some parts of the world, at least.
-It's one of the few cellular-equipped Android-capable watches on the market besides the Samsung Gear S3 ($370.00 at Android Enjoyed).
+It's one of the few cellular-equipped Android-capable watches on the market besides the Samsung Gear S3 ($349.99 at Dell Home).

 The Huawei Watch 2 with cellular will set you back AU$599 (which converts to roughly $470, £350).
 That puts it in the same price bracket as the Apple Watch 3 and Samsung's Gear S3.
 The 3G connectivity is restricted to Australia, as the Watch 2 sold in the US comes without the ability to connect to mobile networks (and sells for $299, £219).